Darkade/Darkade.github.io/yonder-for-sheets.md

 }
 </style>

-This is an add-on to enable sharing dice rolls within Google Sheets.
+This is an add-on to enable sharing dice rolls within Google Sheets™.
 It works great with many of the online character keeps made by [The Gauntlet Community](https://gauntlet-rpg.com/) and as long as you have an array of names and number stats it should do its job.

-However, at the moment, Yonder for Google Sheets works mainly with PbtA-style games that use six-sided dice, all of your rolls at the moment will be `2d6 + stat`.
+However, at the moment, Yonder for Google Sheets™ works mainly with PbtA-style games that use six-sided dice, all of your rolls at the moment will be `2d6 + stat`.

 Support for FitD games is planned, with other rolls or game systems support depending on use and demand.

 To install the add-on go here, you will need a Google Account.

-<button style="text-align:center">Install Yonder for Sheets</button>
+<button style="text-align:center">Yonder Dice Roller for Sheets</button>

 ### Terms of Service